 To activate this, go to "Settings," then "Lock screen," then click on "App shortcuts".
 You’ll get the option to choose one app for the lower left side of your screen and another app for the lower right side.

 To test it out, go back to the home screen and then lock your phone.
 Press on the Power knob to rev up the screen and you will see your app icons.

 Swipe your finger from left to right or from right to left, depending on which corner of the screen you want to access.
 Your app will swiftly open up.

 With this option, you can slightly let go of the reins when you’re in a secure environment.
 Your phone will automatically unlock under these three scenarios.

 One, if your gadget is on your person.
-You will only unlock it one time and as long as it remains in motion the phone will sense this and remain unlocked.
+You will only unlock it once and as long as it remains in motion, the phone will sense this and remain unlocked.
 Upon sensing that it’s been placed down, it will lock itself.

-Two, if you are in a secure place like your home your phone will sense it through GPS and unlock.
+Second, if you are in a secure place like your home, your phone will sense it through GPS and unlock it.